teodorstelian/Football-Simulator/README.md

 Features
 --------
 - Simulate a game between 2 teams based on their skill
-- Currently 5 leagues implemented (Premier League, Bundesliga, Serie A, Ligue 1, La Liga)
+- Currently 7 leagues implemented
+(Premier League, Bundesliga, Serie A, Ligue 1, La Liga, Eredivisie and Primeira Liga)
 - Simulate a football league
 - Simulate a small version of each european cup (UCL, UEL, UECL)
 - Database that holds all the teams and history of seasons